 - 1 tablespoon fresh lime juice (lemon juice may be substituted)

-- Add the ginger, garlic, kaffir lime leaves, chilies and a tablespoon of fish sauce.
+Add the ginger, garlic, kaffir lime leaves, chilies (reserve some for garnish) and a tablespoon of fish sauce.
 Sprinkle in some black pepper.